-While the AMT method can seem like a black box to the average taxpayer, there are indicators of AMT exposure.
-Some of the biggest reasons that taxpayers are subject to the AMT include:
+While the AMT method can seem like a black hole to the average taxpayer, there are indicators of potential AMT exposure.
+Some of the biggest reasons taxpayers are subject to the AMT include:

 Big family.
 If you have a lot of dependents, you’re more likely to be hit by the AMT.
-That’s because the tax doesn’t allow you to subtract your personal exemptions (number of dependents times $3,800 in 2012, $3,900 in 2013).
-Taxpayers with three or more children were almost three times more likely than those with no children to owe the AMT in 2011.2
+That’s because the tax doesn’t allow you to subtract your personal exemptions (number of dependents X $3,900 in 2013, $3,950 in 2014).

 Interest on home equity loans.
 The AMT does not allow you to deduct interest on a home equity loan that was used for anything other than making an improvement to your home.
 If you used the loan to buy a car or pay college tuition, you lose the deduction.

 Among other deductions the AMT throws out or reduces are medical expenses, “miscellaneous” items like interest income from private-activity bonds (including those held in bond funds), business operating losses, small-business stock sales, estate or trust income, depreciation, and passive activities.

 What to do?

 Carefully evaluate your AMT exposure year by year in order to take advantage of opportunities to reduce exposure to the tax when it makes sense.
 Below are some focus areas to consider when examining your potential AMT exposure: